bscs2021a/LIBRARY-MANAGMENT-SYSTEM/readme.md

 - Duplicate members or books with the same details cannot be added.
 - Issuing a book checks for member existence, book availability, and updates the count.
 - Input validation is enforced to ensure data consistency.
-Summary
-The Library Management System is a user-friendly application that allows administrators to manage library members and books effectively.
-It provides features for adding, removing, updating, and displaying members and books, as well as issuing and tracking issued books.
-Data is saved to CSV files for data persistence, and input validation ensures data integrity.